benetkiewicz/blog/_drafts/2015-01-15-advanced-git-features-in-gui.md

 Unfortunately I don't see a way to interactively rebase or reset history to a given point.

 ### Default Git Gui
-I was suprised that ugly looking default Git Gui does have partial add functionality:
+I was surprised that simple, ugly looking default Git Gui does have partial add functionality:

 ![GitGUI partial add]({{ site.url }}images/gitgui_add_lines.png)